-• The family must promptly notify the PHA in writing if any family member no longer lives in the unit.
+- The family must promptly notify the PHA if any family member no longer resides in the unit.

-• If the PHA has given approval, a foster child or a live-in aide may reside in the unit.
-The PHA has the discretion to adopt reasonable policies concerning residency by a foster child or a live-in aide, and to define when PHA consent may be given or denied.
-For policies related to the request and approval/disapproval of foster children, foster adults, and live-in aides, see Chapter 3 (Sections I.K and I.M), and Chapter 11 (Section II.B).

-• The family must not sublease the unit, assign the lease, or transfer the unit.
+- If the PHA has given approval, a foster child or live-in-aide may reside in the unit.
+The PHA has the discretion to adopt reasonable policies concerning residence by a foster child or a live-in-aide, and defining when PHA consent may be given or denied. - Members of the household may engage in legal profitmaking activities in the unit, but only if such activities are incidental to primary use of the unit for residence by members of the family. - The family must not sublease or let the unit.